mvac7/SDCC_VDP_SPRITES_MSXROM_Lib/docs/HOWTO.md

 - [Hex2bin v2.5](http://hex2bin.sourceforge.net/)

 This example performs the following actions:
-(1) Initializes the screen to Graphic1 mode (Screen 1) with 16x16 sprites in 2x zoom mode.
+1. Initializes the screen to Graphic1 mode (Screen 1) with 16x16 sprites in 2x zoom mode.
-(2) Copies the graphics of four sprites to the sprite pattern area in VRAM.
+1. Copies the graphics of four sprites to the sprite pattern area in VRAM.
-(3)Displays two sprites using the PUTSPRITE instruction (included in the VDP_TMS9918A_MSXBIOS library).
+1. Displays two sprites using the PUTSPRITE instruction (included in the VDP_TMS9918A_MSXBIOS library).
-(4) Displays two sprites using the SetSpritePattern, SetSpriteColor, and SetSpritePosition functions (VDP_SPRITES_MSXBIOS library).
+1. Displays two sprites using the SetSpritePattern, SetSpriteColor, and SetSpritePosition functions (VDP_SPRITES_MSXBIOS library).
-(5) Hides the sprite on plane 1 using the SetSpriteVisible function.
+1. Hides the sprite on plane 1 using the SetSpriteVisible function.
-(6) Sets the Early Clock bit on plane 0 (shifts 32 pixels to the left) using the SetEarlyClock function.
+1. Sets the Early Clock bit on plane 0 (shifts 32 pixels to the left) using the SetEarlyClock function.

 ![Example screenshot](../examples/data/EXAMPLE1.png)